About Library Search

 - Library of Latin Texts

-All of these databases can be found and accessed by searching in the Catalogue tab or Databases.
-Note that some of the content contained in these services will be discoverable in the Articles tab if it has been indexed in an abstracting service such as Scopus or Web of Science but it should not be considered comprehensive.
+Please note that some of the content contained in these services will be discoverable in Library Search if it has been indexed in an abstracting service such as Scopus or Web of Science but it should not be considered comprehensive.

 Things to remember